History of Alcoholics Anonymous: Separating from the Oxford Group

 There were two programs operating at this time, one in Akron and the other in New York.
 The Akron Oxford Group and the New York Oxford Group had two very different attitudes toward the alcoholics in their midst.
 The Akron Oxford members welcomed alcoholics into their group and did not use them to attract new members, nor did they urge new members to quit smoking as everyone was in New-York's Group; and Akron's alcoholics did not meet separately from the Oxford Group.

-The Wilsons' practice of hosting meetings solely for alcoholics, separate from the general Oxford Group meetings, generated criticism within the New-York Oxford Group.
+The Wilsons' practice of hosting meetings solely for alcoholics, separate from the general Oxford Group meetings, generated criticism within the New York Oxford Group.
 Oxford Group members believed the Wilsons' sole focus on alcoholics caused them to ignore what else they could be doing for the Oxford Group.
-While Sam Shoemaker was on vacation, members of the Oxford Group declared the Wilsons not "Maximum," and members were advised not to attend the Wilsons' meetings.
-In 1937 the Wilsons broke with the Oxford Group.
+While Sam Shoemaker was on vacation, members of the Oxford Group declared the Wilsons not "Maximum", and members were advised not to attend the Wilsons' meetings.
+In 1937, the Wilsons broke with the Oxford Group.
 According to the Oxford Group, Wilson quit; according to Lois Wilson, they "were kicked out."
 Wilson later wrote that he found the Oxford Group aggressive in their evangelism.
 He objected to the group's publicity-seeking and intolerance of nonbelievers, and those alcoholics who were practicing Catholics found their views to be in conflict with the Oxford Group teachings.
-On a personal level, while Wilson was in the Oxford Group he was constantly checked by its members for his smoking and womanizing.
 The alcoholics within the Akron group did not break away from the Oxford Group there until 1939.
 Their break was not from a need to be free of the Oxford Group; it was an action taken to show solidarity with their brethren in New York.

 At the end of 1937, after the New York separation from the Oxford Group, Wilson returned to Akron, where he and Smith calculated their early success rate to be about five percent.
 Over 40 alcoholics in Akron and New York had remained sober since they began their work.
 Wilson then made plans to finance and implement his program on a mass scale, which included publishing a book, employing paid missionaries, and opening alcoholic treatment centers.
-The 18 alcoholic members of the Akron group saw little need for paid employees, missionaries, hospitals or literature other than Oxford Group's.
+The 18 alcoholic members of the Akron group saw little need for paid employees, missionaries, hospitals or literature other than the Oxford Group's.
 Some of what Wilson proposed violated the spiritual principles they were practicing in the Oxford Group.
 By a one-vote margin, they agreed to Wilson's writing a book, but they refused any financial support of his venture.